 Introduction

 Australians dreaming of life beyond work often puzzle over how much super is needed for a comfy retirement.
 It’s a bit of a noodle scratcher, as many feel uncertain about the amount required to enjoy the lifestyle they’ve wished for during their golden years.
+Understanding how your super fits into your broader financial position is equally important, which we explore in how superannuation fits into your overall financial plan.

 Defining a Comfortable Retirement Lifestyle in Australia